chrisarg/Bit/README.md

 telemetry, commands, and output parsing.

-The checked-in configuration uses paths relative to the `scripts/` directory, so run it from there after the planned sync:
+The checked-in configuration uses paths relative to the `scripts/` directory, so run it from there:

 ```bash
 git switch main